Russians take Ukraine nuclear plant; no radiation after fire

 But nuclear officials from Sweden to China said no radiation spikes had been reported, as did Grossi.

 Authorities said that Russian troops had taken control of the overall site but that the plant staff continued to run it.
-Only one reactor was operating, Grossi said in the aftermath of the attack.
+Only one reactor was operating, running at 60% of capacity, Grossi said in the aftermath of the attack.

 Two people were injured in the fire, Grossi said.
 Ukraine’s state nuclear plant operator Enerhoatom said three Ukrainian soldiers were killed and two wounded.

+In the U.S., Pentagon spokesman John Kirby said the episode “underscores the recklessness with which the Russians have been perpetrating this unprovoked invasion.”
+At an emergency meeting of the U.N.
+Security Council, Ukraine’s U.N. ambassador, Sergiy Kyslytsya, said the fire broke out as a result of Russian shelling of the plant and accused Moscow of committing “an act of nuclear terrorism.”

+Without producing evidence, Russian Defense Ministry spokesman Igor Konashenkov claimed that a Ukrainian “sabotage group” had set the fire at Zaporozhizhia.

-The crisis at Zaporizhzhia unfolded after Grossi earlier in the week expressed grave concern that the fighting could cause accidental damage to Ukraine’s 15 nuclear reactors at four plants around the country.
+The crisis unfolded after Grossi earlier in the week expressed grave concern that the fighting could cause accidental damage to Ukraine’s 15 nuclear reactors at four plants around the country.

-Nuclear safety expert Edwin Lyman of the Union of Concerned Scientists in Washington said the presence of reactors in the war zone adds a new and highly dangerous dimension to the crisis in Ukraine.
+Atomic safety experts said a war fought amid nuclear reactors represents an unprecedented and highly dangerous situation.

 In the wake of the attack, Zelenskyy appealed again to the West to enforce a no-fly zone over his country.
 But NATO Secretary-General Jens Stoltenberg ruled out that possibility, citing the risk of a much wider war in Europe.
 He said that to enforce a no-fly zone, NATO planes would have to shoot down Russian aircraft.